 Trade, investment and economic overview

 The United States is the world's largest economy.
-US GDP (nominal) was estimated at nearly US$16.77 trillion in 2013 or around 22.4 per cent of global GDP.
-The United States is a major driver of the global economy and a world leader in terms of international trade and investment, research and development expenditure, stock market capitalisation and its share of large global corporations.
+US GDP (nominal) was estimated at nearly US$ 17.42 trillion in 2014 or around 22.5 per cent of global GDP.
+The United States is a major driver of the global economy and a world leader in terms of international trade and investment, innovation and new technologies, research and development expenditure, stock market capitalisation and its share of large global corporations.
 Information about the US economy and economic outlook is widely available and constantly updated.
 The latest official economic indicators are available at the US Census Bureau and the US Bureau of Labor Statistics.

 The US market comprises 50 states and one federal district.
 The country includes a range of markets with distinct regional characteristics.
 It is the world’s fourth largest country in terms of geographic area and spans six time zones.

 The Australia-United States Free Trade Agreement (AUSFTA) entered into force on 1 January 2005.
 Upon AUSFTA's entry into force, more than 97 per cent of Australia's non-agricultural exports to the United States (excluding textiles and clothing) became duty free and two-thirds of agricultural tariff lines went to zero.
-Under AUSFTA, for the first time, Australian companies have access to the federal government procurement market in the United States and the government procurement markets of 31 US states.
-Since AUSFTA entered into force, bilateral trade has grown by around one third.
+Under AUSFTA, for the first time, Australian companies also have access to the federal government procurement market in the United States and the government procurement markets of 31 US states.

 Australia and the United States have a shared record of working together closely to promote global trade liberalisation for over 50 years.
 Australia and the United States worked closely in establishing the G20, and work together in global and regional trade and economic fora, including the World Trade Organization and the Asia-Pacific Economic Cooperation (APEC) forum.
-Australia and the United States are also negotiating the Trans Pacific Partnership (a regional free trade arrangement between Asia-Pacific countries).
+Australia and the United States were both involved in negotiations for the Trans Pacific Partnership (a regional free trade arrangement between Asia-Pacific countries).